Release Notes for Peppermint Eight

-- The Peppermint Settings Panel, Peppermint Control Center, and the Ice application do not yet support languages other than US English.
+- The Peppermint Settings Panel, Peppermint Control Center, Ubiquity installation slideshow, and the Ice application do not yet support languages other than US English.
 This will hopefully be addressed in the future.

-- Electing to go straight to the installer when booting into the ISO file will result in some visual anomalies during the install process.
-This will appear in the form of overlapping windows.
-This issue has no functional effect on the installed system but can be rather annoying.
-As such, we recommend booting to a live session and running the installer.
+- Electing to go straight to the installer or OEM install option when booting into the ISO file may result in a very minor visual anomaly where the background image doesn’t always display.
+This issue has no functional effect on the installed system.

 - Certain peripherals manufactured by Logitech can cause an additional battery icon to appear on the panel when they're connected.
 This is due to the system reading their batteries.
 This has no negative affects on the function of the system.

 - Electing to encrypt your home folder during the installation process results in the system not presenting a mount key upon first boot.
 Running the command

 encryptfs-unwrap-passphraseand entering your system password will result in the presentation of the key.